markrickert/App-Display-Page/readme.txt

 * ipadss
 * itunes_link

 This plugin will cache the data from your application in the Wordpress database for 24 hours.
-The application icons and screenshots are cached on your server by default but if you'd like to pull those images directly from Apple's CDN servers (usually faster), change the value of IOS_APP_PAGE_CACHE_IMAGES to false
+Application icons and screenshots are cached on your server by default but if you'd like to pull those images directly from Apple's CDN servers (usually faster), change the value of IOS_APP_PAGE_CACHE_IMAGES to false